 I'm creative and dabble in various artistic pursuits, from knitting to pottery, because interesting people have interests.
 I'm more the outdoors type than the nightclub type.
 I like to camp, hike and swim.
 But I love living in the city, and going out to pubs and cafes.
 I also love checking out live music, theater, and pretty much any other form of art.

 On a more practical level, I worked as a primary school teacher for some years now.
 I chose this profession when I realized it was time to find a grown up job.
 Then I did a Masters by research, which kept me off the streets for a few years.
-Now I am working at a non-profit, and as a university research assistant.
+Now I am also working as a university research assistant.
 Who knows what might tickle my fancy next?

 Lately, I have been listening to entirely too much Kimya Dawson.
 I also have a soft spot for Ani Difranco and Lisa Mitchell.
 But when I don't need to get in touch with my inner self-righteous feminist with a guitar, I often listen to music from generations that precede me.
 Sometimes, it's Janis Joplin, Bob Dylan, Simon and Garfunkel or The Grateful Dead.
 Other days it might be David Bowie, The Clash, Elvis Costello, James Taylor or Joni Mitchell.

 Many of my favourite musicians arguably hit their peak sometime in the 1990s, such as The Lemonheads, Tom Petty, The Shins, Erin Mckeown, Modest Mouse, Belle and Sebastian, They Might Be Giants, The New Pornographers and Built to Spill.
 I try to be aware of music that's been recorded in this decade.
 Beirut, The Mountain Goats, Sarah Blasko, Lisa Mitchell, Regina Spektor and Florence + the Machine come to mind.